 Ang Mo Kio, SIngapore

-To provide green wall system to establish vertical greenery on the walls of eight campus blocks of the College up to a height of 35m.
+– To provide green wall systems to establish vertical greenery on the walls of eight campus blocks of the College up to a height of 35 m.
 (VGM®)

 Elmich VGM® Green Wall system was used to establish 35 m living walls on eight campus blocks.
 The system comprises Vertical Greening Modules (VGM®) containing a geotextile bag filled with EnviroMix®GW (a primarily inorganic lightweight planting media) anchored onto stainless steel pilasters.
 An automated irrigation system delivers water and nutrients directly to plant roots to ensure healthy plant growth.

 The green walls together totaling 5,300 sq m is the largest vertical greenery installation at a single development in the world.

 Elmich VGM® Green Wall system is a highly engineered architectural living wall system utilising UV-stabilised plastic modules and stainless steel support brackets and pilasters that enable easy mounting and dismounting of VGMs during installation and maintenance.
 The system is certified to withstand wind uplift from various directions at 110km/h with no noticeable damage.
 Extremely versatile, the VGM modules were also easily adapted to accommodate the demanding design requirements of the project.

 Extensive Green Roof